gustofied/P2Engine/README.md

   <em>Click for a full video demonstration</em>
 </p>

 _To test how P2Engine was working I used a combination of chat and rollouts.
-Rollouts became the primary way to sort of simulate stuff and see interactions, logs, and transactions on the ledger.
+Rollouts became the primary way to sort of simulate stuff and see the interactions, debug/inspect the logs, and inspect the transactions happening on the ledger.
 This means in its current form, it's a bit sided to facilitate more of experimental cases and this is reflected in the current configuration files (e.g., [rollout_joke.yml](p2engine/config/rollout_joke.yml)).
 They are more examples of simulations rather than true A/B tests._

 **But the infrastructure does supports proper rollouts**